Kava-Labs/javascript-sdk/README.md

 - 🟢 msg - Kava message types.
 - 🟡 crypto - core cryptographic functions.
 - 🟢 utils - utility functions such as client-side secret generation.
-- 🔴 encoding - encoding utilities for Protobuf

 ## Proceed with Caution

 Due to limited resources on our team, some parts of the SDK are better maintained than others.

-- 🔴 Modules marked red are experimental, and either may not be functional or may be removed or modified without warning in future releases.
 - 🟡 Modules marked yellow are partially maintained and may be only partially functional.
 - 🟢 Modules marked green are best maintained and most reliable.
 Functionality should be up-to-date and functional in the latest stable or beta release.